miyamok/smartcontract-verification/README.md

 revert MyCustomError("Error, Aborted.", 121731);
 ```
 the nodeType of this statement is RevertStatement.

+## Proxy contract

+<code>delegatecall</code> is a function available for Contract.
+It is to call an external function of some contract on chain, delegating to this external contract the parameters, such as msg.sender, the context etc.  A typical use case of this feature is to give a possibility of upgrading of smart contracts.
+In the simplest scenario, Instead of a single smart contract, one creates two contracts, they are so-called the implementation contract and the proxy contract.
+The implementation contract is in charge of the implementation of a business logic which one would like to upgrade in the future.
+The proxy contract has a state variable which keeps the address of the implementation contract, and it invokes the corresponding business logic via <code>delegatecall</code>.
+Upgrading of the business logic is done in two steps: deploying the new implementation and changing the state variable of the proxy.

+### Question
+What happens if the implementation has been changed after the moment one called the proxy and before the moment the contract is actually executed.
+If this change of the implementation is not detected, the contract can run differently from what is expected at the time to initiate the transaction, that arise a security concern.

 # Tips

 ## Static Verification Feature of Solidity Compiler solc